DataKinds/bytebeat-framework/README.md

     bytebeat.rb <music file>

 and a `music.out` file will appear in your current directory ready to run.
+Leaving out the music file will pipe input from standard input.
 Check out some example `.music` files in the `examples/` folder to see how to create one for yourself.

 Who's idea was this?
 ---